graphhopper/directions-api/FAQ.md

  * one Routing API request costs 1 credit.
 Every 10 via-points will cost 1 additional credit.
 E.g. 11 via-points cost 2 credits.
 And if you specify `optimize=true` the credits will be multiplied by 10.
  * one Geocoding API request costs 1 credit
  * one Matrix API request with some start locations and some destinations costs `starts * destinations / 2` credits if `starts` or `destinations` are less than 20.
 For bigger matrices we use the cheaper formular `MAX_OF(starts, destinations) * 10`.
-For example you have 2 start locations and 10 destinations the charged credits are `2 * 10 / 2 = 10` or for 30 start and 40 destinations it is `40 * 10 = 400`
+For example you have 2 start locations and 10 destinations the charged credits are `2 * 10 / 2 = 10`.
+If you have 30 start and 40 destinations it is `40 * 10 = 400`.
+If you have one-to-N matrices like 1-to-100 then always the `starts*destinations/2` formula applies.
  * the costs for one Optimization API request depends on the number of vehicles and activities and is calculated as `vehicles * activities` but at least 10 credits.
 For custom packages a location independent credit calculation can be arranged.

 ## How many credits do I have?